Riderfighter/MAC-address-resolver/README.md

 ### Usage

 > To use the either nim script, supply a commandline argument which has the MAC Address you'd like to lookup.
-To use the none http version compile with:
+To use the non-http version run:
 ```
-nim --hints:off --verbosity:0 c -r "./macaddrResolvernHTTP.nim" 38-F9-D3-0A-1F-D3
+./macaddrResolvernHTTP 38-F9-D3-0A-1F-D3
 ```
-> To use the http version compile with:
+> To use the http version run:
 ```
-nim --hints:off --verbosity:0 c -d:ssl -r "/./macaddrResolverHTTP.nim" 38-F9-D3-0A-1F-D3
+./macaddrResolverHTTP 38-F9-D3-0A-1F-D3
 ```

 ----